open-policy-agent/gatekeeper/website/docs/expansion.md

 ## Configuring Expansion

-Expansion behavior is configured through an `ExpansionTemplate` CR.
+Expansion behavior is configured through the `ExpansionTemplate` CR.
 Optionally, users can create `Mutation` CRs to customize how resources are expanded.
+Mutators with the `source: Generated` field will only be applied when expanding workload resources, and will not mutate real resources on the cluster.

 Users can test their expansion configuration using the [`gator expand` CLI](https://open-policy-agent.github.io/gatekeeper/website/docs/gator)